AndrewAndros/Football-Scoreboard-App-dashboard/README.md

 * MediaPlayer
 -------------------------------------------------------------------------------------------------------------------------------------

-**ENG:** The app serves as a scoreboard and championship tables for real football (soccer) with kids.
+**ENG:** The app serves as a scoreboard and championship tables for real or board game football (soccer) with kids.
 I created imagine league of 8 teams.
 It captivates kids, they bring a ball and ask for play more often after creation :)

 **Applied:**
 * Java